What is a Drip Campaign: definition, types, and examples

 Top of mind

-The idea behind a top of mind drip campaign is to keep your prospect’s interest.
-These messages may be triggered by a lack of interaction with your site or spread just to remind prospective clients what you have to offer.
-You want to remind them you exist and that you want to interact – which will hopefully lead to a click on that CTA button.
+The idea behind a top of mind drip emailing is to keep your prospect’s interest.
+These messages may be triggered by a lack of interaction with your site or spread to remind prospective clients what you have to offer.
+You want to remind them you exist and want to interact – which will hopefully lead to a click on that CTA button.

 Duolingo never lets you forget about them.
 Daily reminders to use their website abound!

-Re-engagement emails are often paired with promotions to give incentive to the customer to interact.
+Re-engagement drip emails are often paired with promotions to give incentive to the customer to interact.

 Part of building brand loyalty is showing the client the brand cares about them as an individual and as a customer.
 If you have a customer, the whole idea is to keep them!
-Courting new customers is important, but having existing customers come back to you is actually more important, as they are more likely to make future purchases with you.
-Post-purchase drip campaigns can help you do that.
+Courting new customers is crucial, but having existing customers come back to you is more important, as they are more likely to make future purchases with you.
+Post-purchase drip emailing can help you do that.

 Automatically sending out a confirmation of purchase also brings peace of mind that the order went through.

-A drip campaign directed at competitors’ clients explaining why your product is superior or more beneficial can be an effective way to pique interest and ultimately convert them to your product.
+An email drip campaign directed at competitors’ clients explaining why your product is superior or more beneficial can be an effective way to pique interest and ultimately convert them.
 This is also a good time to run promos, as explained in the next section.

 As shown in this Moo email, even when not naming competitors, superiority claims can be made.